Substance Use Disorder Section 1115 Demonstration Opportunity

 Monitoring and Evaluation Materials

-State monitoring and evaluation guidance materials: CMS developed resources to support state approaches to monitoring and evaluation of their section 1115 SUD demonstration opportunity.
-These materials are listed below and align with CMS’ requirements for all section 1115 demonstrations.
+State monitoring and evaluation guidance materials: CMS developed resources to support state approaches to monitoring and evaluation of their section 1115 SUD demonstrations opportunity.
 To learn more about these resources, please review the 1115 Demonstration State Monitoring & Evaluation Resources webpage.

 Federal monitoring and evaluation: CMS conducts federal monitoring and evaluation of section 1115 SUD Demonstrations.
 Federal monitoring includes periodic Cross State Analyses which summarize trends over time from state demonstration monitoring reports.